 I got a chance to sit down with the first African-Ameican woman to be nominated for a Golden Globe for directing.
 We talked about her now Golden Globe nominated film Selma.
 Here is an except of what she had to say.

 Ava DuVernay talking about her Golden Globe nominated film Selma

 Tags: Alessandro Nivola, Ava DuVernay, Carmen Ejogo, Common, Corretta Scott-King, Cuba Gooding Jr., David Oyelowo, Dr. Martin Luther King Jr, Giovanni Ribisi, John Lewis, Lorraine Toussaint, Oprah Winfrey as "Annie Lee Cooper", Selma, Tim Roth, Tom WilkinsonBy reggieponder in Commentary, interviews, News on .

-Reggie Ponder, The Reel Critic, talks Summer Movies on Central Time Continue reading →
+Reggie Ponder, The Reel Critic, talks to Orlando Biship about his new TVOne movie, Dinner For Two.
+Continue reading →

 Reggie talks to Rod and Judith on Wisconsin Public Radio’s Central Time about the new Oscar “popular film” category.
 Is it an honor or just…